ahmedomarcttc/aro/README.md

         def startCompute(self, name, image=None, command=None, network=None,
                          flavor_name="tiny", connected_sw=None, properties=dict(), **params):
-            """
-            Create a new container as compute resource and connect it to this data center.
-            :param name: name (string)
-            :param image: image name (string)
-            :param command: command (string)
-            :param network: networks list({"ip": "10.0.0.254/8"}, {"ip": "11.0.0.254/24"})
-            :param flavor_name: name of the flavor for this compute container
-            :param properties: dictionary of properties (key-value) that will be passed as environment variables
-            :return:
-            """

             assert name is not None
             # no duplications
             if name in [c.name for c in self.net.getAllContainers()]: